Notes to broadcasters

 c.
 Other than in school, where and how do young women and men currently learn about their bodies and their sexual and reproductive health and rights?

+13. How can listeners recognize false rumours about sexual and reproductive health?

 a.
-How can listeners recognize false rumours about sexual and reproductive health?

-b.
 What is the best way to counter false rumours about sexual and reproductive health, including the supposed negative impacts of specific contraceptive methods?

 Contributed by: Aly Maiga, journalist, Mali.